sujith-eag/Learning_Journey/Java/08_exception_handling/03_Additional_features.md

 #### Built-in Exceptions

 Inside the standard package java.lang, Java defines several exception classes.
 A few have been used by the preceding examples.
 The most general of these exceptions are subclasses of the standard type RuntimeException.

 Since java.lang is implicitly imported into all Java programs, many exceptions derived from RuntimeException are automatically available. they need not be included in any method’s throws list.
 In the language of Java, these are called unchecked exceptions because the compiler does not check to see if a method handles or throws these exceptions.
-The unchecked exceptions defined in java.lang are listed in Table 9-2.
-Table 9-3 lists those exceptions defined by java.lang that must be included in a method’s throws list if that method can generate one of these exceptions and does not handle it itself.
+The unchecked exceptions exceptions defined by java.lang that must be included in a method’s throws list if that method can generate one of these exceptions and does not handle it itself.
 These are called checked exceptions.
 In addition to the exceptions in java.lang, Java defines several other types of exceptions that relate to other packages, such as IOException mentioned earlier.

 Unchecked Exceptions

-ExceptionMeaning
+Exception Meaning
 ArithmeticExceptionArithmetic error, such as integer divide-by-zero.
 ArrayIndexOutOfBoundsExceptionArray index is out-of-bounds.
 ArrayStoreExceptionAssignment to an array element of an incompatible type.